AnnaAxelsson051/Weather-Checker/README.md

 - I then added an intro section with styling, to provide the user with an explanation of what the app does
 - I then added carousel component
 - I then added arrowbuttons component to navigate the carousel
+- I then added a component to display the actual weather